ensn/mchv-multiinstancing/README.md

 - reset using y, use x as your livesplit start/stop key<br />
 - whenever an instance is closed or opened, restart macro.py<br />

+## customisation
+- edit settings.py in Notepad while keeping the syntax the same

 ## it doesnt work
 - focus all minecraft instances manually, then restart macro.py
 - run macro.py in Python/Lib/idlelib/idle.bat using f5 to see error message